TULiberalArts/Environmental-Studies/pages/graduate.md

 ## PSM in GIS

-The primary goal of the program is to graduate students who are competitive on the GIS job market for an array of GIS-related jobs in industry, government, and non-profit organizations based on their conceptual understanding and practical skills in GIS, professional development, and understanding of the field of GIS.
+The primary goal of the program is to mold graduate students who are competitive on the GIS job market for an array of GIS-related jobs in industry, government, and non-profit organizations based on their conceptual understanding and practical skills in GIS, professional development, and understanding of the field of GIS.
 Additional specific program outcomes include:

 - Solid grasp of fundamental GIS concepts, as well as cutting edge and recent trends in GIS
 - Preparation to become a certified geographic information systems professional (GISP)